Not sure when or why to write a press release?

 Each of these “news” items merits coverage with a press release (aka news release), drafted by our professional copywriters and ready to share.

-Professionally composed news releases, placed on the newswire and distributed to the press, keep your company name in front of media, influencers and prospects.
+Professionally composed news releases, placed on the newswire (like AP, Businesswire or PRWeb) and distributed to the press, keep your company name in front of media, influencers and prospects.
 They also help to amp up your SEO, because Google likes “news” items.
 And, sharing them via email or social media with your customers, prospects, vendors, investors and community helps you earn respect and awareness, providing quantifiable benefit for your efforts.

 When the story warrants, a fully developed case study documenting a fruitful customer relationship or successful project carries the torch for your value message even further.